 Alongside the ongoing threat posed by the COVID-19 pandemic, the continued danger posed by hospital-acquired infections (HAIs) remains present and pressing – in the US and Europe alone, HAIs kill around 136,000 patients per year.
 Frequent, thorough hand hygiene protocols form a key part of infection prevention in hospital environments, but a number of studies have indicated that a significant proportion of healthcare professionals either do not perform hand washing and sanitising often enough or as thoroughly as they should.

 RTLS within a healthcare facility can reduce that risk by recording the movements of staff between patients, thereby ensuring that if a member of staff either does not stop at a sink before and after meeting with patients or makes too brief a stop, the issue can be flagged and the healthcare worker can be reminded by a haptic or audible alarm.
-Not only does this allow administrators to address poor hand washing practice at the source, but staff are more likely to perform the proper hand hygiene protocols.
+Not only does this allow administrators to address poor hand washing practices at the source, but staff are more likely to perform the proper hand hygiene protocols.

 The use of an accurate RTLS system for hand hygiene processes is beneficial for multiple parties: firstly, it means that fewer patients will contract infections during their stay.
-Fewer infections means shorter stays and thus improved turnaround for the healthcare facility.
+Fewer infections mean shorter stays and thus improved turnaround for the healthcare facility.
 In the US, furthermore, fewer hospital-acquired infections mean lower costs to the patient, as healthcare insurance may not cover all costs.
-“We are very excited to see that our technology has been successfully tested and implemented by our partners to significantly increase the hand hygiene compliance and help save lives,” says Christoffer Segercrantz, VP Sales at Quuppa.
+“We are very excited to see that our technology has been successfully tested and implemented by our partners to significantly increase hand hygiene compliance and help save lives,” says Christoffer Segercrantz, VP Sales at Quuppa.

-A functional asset tracking system can save healthcare facilities not only staff hours and resources, but also money.
+A functional asset tracking system can save healthcare facilities not only staff hours and resources but also money.
 The loss of equipment which has not been comprehensively tracked may incur substantial costs.
 By maintaining a continuous oversight of stock levels – particularly medicine and other consumables, including disposable personal protective equipment (PPE) – administrative staff are able to avoid unnecessary duplicate orders and stock losses.

-Administrative and procurement professionals within healthcare facilities face a number of singularly challenging obstacles, ranging from insufficient budgets to the fact that – unlike most other sectors – asset loss can cause genuine harm to patients, and in some cases can even hasten a patient’s death.
-The expiry date of medicines, particularly those with a short shelf life or which are not commonly in use, must be monitored assiduously, as must the temperature of some medications.
+Administrative and procurement professionals within healthcare facilities face a number of singularly challenging obstacles, ranging from insufficient budgets to the fact that – unlike most other sectors – asset loss can cause genuine harm to patients and in some cases can even hasten a patient’s death.
+The expiry date of medicines, particularly those with short shelf life or which are not commonly in use, must be monitored assiduously, as must the temperature of some medications.
 Single-use tools and equipment for use in lifesaving procedures must be kept well-stocked, for example in the case of emergency crash carts.
 Meanwhile, monitoring the location and status of equipment and medical devices is a necessary drain on staff hours.
 With the burden of supervising and adjusting stock levels reduced, clinical staff are free to spend more time with patients.

 Improving workflows and silos